Instagram Profile Pictures: 10 Best Practices You Should Follow In 2021

 Once again, even if you’re tackling Instagram as a way to promote your business, remember that potential customers will want to do business with people they know, enjoy and trust.

 Yes, this might be hard and slightly awkward depending on the person, but if you can force a smile, your followers will much appreciate it.
+Your followers want to get to know you, and that begins with your profile picture.
+So share your personality, whether that means a goofy face, a professional outfit or something else entirely.

 5) In This Case, Size Does Matter